Web development subset

 WordPress support for sites that need calmer upkeep, cleaner fixes and fewer plugin surprises.

-EasierIT can support existing WordPress websites with updates, theme and plugin issues, form or layout fixes, performance cleanup, content workflow improvements and practical advice on whether to keep improving the current setup or rebuild something cleaner.
+EasierIT can support existing WordPress websites with updates, theme and plugin issues, form or layout fixes, performance cleanup, content workflow improvements and advice on whether to keep improving the current setup or rebuild something cleaner.

 Plugin updatesTheme fixesPerformance cleanupContent workflows